Mary Nolan (politician)

-Mary Nolan (born 1954) is a Democratic politician from the U.S. state of Oregon.
-They represented District 36 (formerly District 11) in the Oregon House of Representatives from 2001 to 2013, and served as the majority leader from 2008 to 2010.
+Mary Therese Nolan (born November 28, 1954) is a Democratic politician from the U.S. state of Oregon.
+They represented District 36 (formerly District 11) in the Oregon House of Representatives from 2001 to 2013 and served as the majority leader from 2008 to 2010.
 They ran unsuccessfully for the Portland City Council in 2012.
+They came back into office in 2020, when they were elected as one of the councilors for the Portland-area regional government, Metro.

 Personal life and education

-Mary Nolan was born in Chicago, Illinois.
-They are married to Mark Gardiner; they have one daughter.
+Nolan was born in Chicago, Illinois.
+They are married to Mark Gardiner with one child.

-Nolan was in the first class of women admitted into Dartmouth College, from which they graduated magna cum laude in mathematics.
+Nolan was a member of the first class of women admitted into Dartmouth College, from which they graduated magna cum laude in mathematics.

-Following their departure from elected politics, Nolan was a finalist for a position with Planned Parenthood, and was then hired in 2013 as a vice president at FamilyCare, a Medicare and Medicaid managed-care provider in Portland.
+Following their defeat in the 2012 Portland City Council election, Nolan was a finalist for a position with Planned Parenthood and was then hired in 2013 as a vice president at FamilyCare, a Medicare and Medicaid-managed-care provider in Portland.

 Political career

 Nolan was first elected to the Oregon House of Representatives in 2000.
-Upon winning their second term in 2002, they were named the assistant Democratic leadership.
+Upon winning their second term in 2002, they were named as assistant Democratic leadership.
 Before the 2009 legislative session, Dave Hunt, the then-majority leader, was elected speaker of the Oregon House of Representatives.
 The Democratic Caucus then elected Nolan as the new majority leader.
 They were the House Majority Leader in the Oregon House of Representatives from November 2008 until November 2010.
 In November 2010, the House Democratic Caucus did not re-elect Nolan to any leadership position.

 According to The Oregonian, as of 2010 Nolan voted with Democrats 96.77% of the time, and had a 1.08% absence record.
 After Nolan voted "no" on House Bill 2001, which would have increased transportation taxes by $300 million a year in 2009, The Oregonian reported that the move could mean that Nolan may have been planning to run for another public office like Mayor of Portland or City Council because of what it meant for environmentalists who had opposed the transportation bill.

 Nolan ran for a seat on the Portland City Council in May 2012, challenging incumbent commissioner Amanda Fritz.
 Fritz won the runoff election in November 2012.

-In 2020, Mary Nolan ran and won the election for Portland, OR Metro Council, District 5.
-They advanced from the primary on May 19, 2020, and faced Chris Smith in the general election.
+In 2020, Nolan ran in and won the election to serve a four-year term as the 5th district councilor for Metro, the multi-faceted regional government for the Portland metropolitan area.
+They advanced from the primary on May 19, 2020 and faced Chris Smith in a runoff in the general election.
 Nolan won with 61% of the vote to Smith's 37%.
-District 5 covers much of North Portland, Oregon.
+District 5 covers much of north, northeast, and northwest Portland.